Easter egg (media): Hardware

 The Commodore Amiga 1000 computer includes the signatures of the design and development team embossed on the inside of the case, including Jay Miner and the paw print of his dog, Mitchy.
-The Commodore Amiga models 500, 600, and 1200 each feature Easter eggs in the form of song titles by The B-52's as white printing on the motherboards.
+The Commodore Amiga models 500, 600, and 1200 each feature Easter eggs in the form of song titles by the B-52's as white printing on the motherboards.
 The 500 says "B52/Rock Lobster", the 600 says "June Bug", and the 1200 says "Channel Z".
 The Amiga OS software contains hidden messages.

 Many integrated circuit (chip) designers have included hidden graphics elements termed chip art, including images, phrases, developer initials, logos, and more.
-This artwork, like the rest of the chip, is reproduced in each copy by lithography and etching.
+This artwork, like the rest of the chip, is reproduced in each copy by photolithography and etching.
 These are visible only when the chip package is opened and examined under magnification.
 The 1984 CVAX microchip implementation of the MicroVAX CPU contains in its etchings the Russian phrase in the Cyrillic alphabet "VAX: When you care enough to steal the very best", placed there because, "knowing that some CVAXs would end up in the USSR, the team wanted the Russians to know that we were thinking of them".

 Another notable example is the pro controller for the Nintendo Switch, on the controller's motherboard, if a player holds down on the right stick and looks closely into the transparent plastic surrounding its socket while shining a light on it, there is a hidden message that reads "THX2ALLGAMEFANS!".
 The message was discovered by Japanese Twitter user Geo Stream on March 4, 2017, one day after the Switch's launch.